NetApp-openstack-dev/openstack-docs/source/manila/deployment_choice/section_utilizing_share_servers.rst

 Deployment Choice: Utilizing Share Servers
 ==========================================

-NetApp's Manila drivers for clustered Data ONTAP (with or without the management of share servers) are offered in a single, unified driver.
+NetApp's Manila drivers for ONTAP (with or without the management of share servers) are offered in a single, unified driver.

 Where to Obtain the Drivers